 CORSIA implementation is divided into three phases:

 Participation in the Pilot Phase and Phase 1 is voluntary for countries, regulating emissions from flights to and from their airports.
 From Phase 2, participation becomes mandatory for most ICAO member states, with a few exceptions.
+As of November 2024, 129 countries have agreed to voluntarily participate in Phase 1.

 Pilot Phase (2021 – 2023)